AdobeDocs/experience-platform.en/help/destinations/destination-sdk/testing-api/streaming-destinations/destination-testing-api.md

 ---
-description: This page lists and describes all the API operations that you can perform using the `/authoring/testing/destinationInstance/` API endpoint, to test if your destination is configured correctly and to verify the integrity of data flows to your configured destination.
+description: Learn how to use the destination testing API to test if your streaming destination is configured correctly and to verify the integrity of data flows to your configured destination.
 title: Test your streaming destination with sample profiles
 exl-id: 2b54250d-ec30-4ad7-a8be-b86b14e4f074
 ---